Which implant and which operation?

 This is the question that causes patients most confusion and concern.
 We at the Aesthetic Breast Surgery Centre have an approach that individualises both the surgical technique and implant choice to the patient.
 The most important thing we work together on is your desired outcome in terms of shape and size.
 We then work through what can reasonably be achieved based on your underlying breast and chest wall shape and size as well as your tissue quality, occupation, exercise requirements etc.

 There are many different approaches to the surgery and many different implants available.
-Each can have an influence on the final outcome and it is the experience of over 15 years in this surgery that enables us to work closely with you to pick the right implant and technique.
-No one technique and no-one style of implant will suit everyone.
-Also a round implant does not always give a round breast, and alternatively an anatomical implant does not always a tear drop shaped breast!
+Each can have an influence on the final outcome and it is the experience of over 20 years in surgery that enables us to work closely with you to pick the right implant and technique.
+No one technique and no one style of implant will suit everyone.
+Also a round implant does not always give a round breast, and alternatively an anatomical implant does not always give a tear drop shaped breast!

 Shape vs Volume